Actinium Pharmaceuticals, Inc. [NYSEAMERICAN: ATNM]

 Genclis engages in exclusive industrial partnerships for co-development of Transcription Infidelity Assisted Sequential Immunization programs for infectious and immune diseases.
 Genclis manufactures and commercializes cutting edge reagents for diagnostic and preclinical use.

-HOOKIPA Pharma Inc. is a clinical-stage biopharmaceutical company developing a new class of immunotherapeutics targeting infectious diseases and cancers based on a proprietary arenavirus platform that is designed to reprogram the body’s immune system.
+A clinical stage biopharmaceutical company developing a new class of immunotherapeutics, targeting infectious diseases and cancers based on its proprietary arenavirus platform that is designed to reprogram the body’s immune system.

 Immunicum is establishing a unique immuno-oncology approach through the development of allogeneic, off-the-shelf cell-based therapies.
 Our goal is to improve survival outcomes and quality of life by priming the patient’s own immune system to fight cancer.
 The company’s lead product ilixadencel, consisting of pro-inflammatory allogeneic dendritic cells, has the potential to become a backbone component of modern cancer combination treatments in a variety of solid tumor indications.
 Founded and based in Sweden, Immunicum is publicly traded on the Nasdaq Stockholm.

 Innovate is a publicly traded (Nasdaq: INNT) clinical stage biotechnology company focused on developing novel medicines for autoimmune and inflammatory diseases with unmet needs.
 Our pipeline includes drug candidates for celiac disease, NASH, Crohn's, and ulcerative colitis.
 Innovate is led by a strong management team with extensive drug development experience and a history of bringing novel therapeutics to market.
 All global rights to the products, which are backed by more than 150 patents worldwide, are owned by the company.